Grantglass/An-Adaptive-Methodology/README.md

 **Problem Description:**

-In light of recent shifts in undergraduate enrolment and funding, the humanities are in crisis.
-While this sort of forecast might prompt the humanities to reevaluate its methodology, there hasn't been a widely accepted shift in the methodology of literary analysis since the 1980s.
 Works like, Daniel Shore's *Cyberformalism: Histories of Linguistic Forms in the Digital Archive,* Andrew Piper's. *Enumerations: data and literary study,* and Ted Underwood's *Distant horizons: digital evidence